olezt/Lyrics-Crawler/README.md

 ### Cli Arguments:
 Name   |   Description   |   Example
 ------------ | ------------- | -------------
-__-u <br> -url__	  |  Set url of a specific song to analyze | -u http://www.azlyrics.com/lyrics/nickiminaj/anaconda.html <br>-url http://www.azlyrics.com/lyrics/nickiminaj/anaconda.html
+__-u 	  |  Set url of a specific song to analyze | -u http://www.azlyrics.com/lyrics/2pac/meagainsttheworld.html
+__-f   |  Set a file with songs' urls as input | -f songs.txt

 ### How to use